mikelemilia/ped-conformational-analysis/README.md

-- firstly, class method `choice_maker` is called and the presence of feature files is checked, if they're found the class method `extract` is subsequently called, otherwise the pair of class method `compute` and `save` take care of computing each requested feature of the model and storing it inside the `data/model-features` folder in a specific file called `PEDxxxxxexxx_features.csv`.
-Once `choice_maker` concludes its execution, we're sure that features of the PED of interest are computed or at least loaded.
+- firstly, class method `choice_maker` is called and the presence of feature files is checked, if they're found the class method `extract` is subsequently called, otherwise the pair of class method `compute` and `save` take care of computing each requested feature of the model and storing it inside the `data/model-features` folder, in a specific file called `PEDxxxxxexxx_features.csv`.
+Once `choice_maker` concludes its execution, we are sure that features of the PED of interest are computed or at least loaded.

 - then class method `compute_clustering` is called and **K-medoids** clustering is performed on the PED features.
 Since